MD/PhD

 Welcome from the Program Director

-The Zucker School of Medicine has developed a curriculum designed to teach you to be conscientious and inquisitive physicians, and courageous and rigorous scientists.
-The preclinical curriculum emphasizes problem solving and evidence-based medicine, with clinical experiences integrated into the curriculum from day one.
-During the research portion of the program, students are introduced to numerous learning modalities including classes, small group meetings, and intensive specialized courses given by professional organizations, together which provide students with the tools to understand molecular and epidemiologic studies.
-Research opportunities exist in numerous fields of study, including molecular pathway exploration, cell biology, bioelectronics, outcomes research neuroscience and stem cell biology.
+The curriculum is designed to promote life-long learning as a physician and a scientist and emphasizes the important role of the physician-scientist in improving human health.
+Research opportunities exist at both the Feinstein Institutes and at Cold Spring Harbor Laboratories in numerous fields of study, including molecular pathway exploration, cell biology, bioelectronics, outcomes research neuroscience and stem cell biology.
 The research environment is highly collaborative, emphasizing cooperation over competition.
 Students are encouraged to continue to explore clinical medicine during the research years, in both structured and individualized activities.
-We strongly believe that each student should leave the program more committed to scientific discovery than when he/she entered, and we endeavor to make learning efficient and empowering.
+We strongly believe that each student should leave the program more committed to scientific discovery than when they entered, and we endeavor to make learning efficient and empowering.

 Best Wishes,